animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-For more details on using {data-store-name} cache-level transactions, see [here](#apis:transaction-management).
+For more details on using GemFire cache-level transactions, see [here](#apis:transaction-management).

 </div>

 <div class="paragraph">

-For more details on using {data-store-name} in JTA transactions, see [here](https://gemfire90.docs.pivotal.io/geode/developing/transactions/JTA_transactions.html).
+For more details on using GemFire in JTA transactions, see [here](https://gemfire90.docs.pivotal.io/geode/developing/transactions/JTA_transactions.html).

 </div>

 <div class="paragraph">

-For more details on configuring {data-store-name} as a "*Last Resource*", see [here](https://gemfire90.docs.pivotal.io/geode/developing/transactions/JTA_transactions.html#concept_csy_vfb_wk).
+For more details on configuring GemFire as a "*Last Resource*", see [here](https://gemfire90.docs.pivotal.io/geode/developing/transactions/JTA_transactions.html#concept_csy_vfb_wk).